Brown v. Board of Education (1954)

 In 1951, Linda's father, Oliver Brown, tried to enroll Linda at Sumner School.
 The school refused to admit her based solely on her race.
 Oliver Brown was frustrated and contacted the NAACP (National Association for the Advancement of Colored People).

 The NAACP decided to challenge the "separate but equal" doctrine.
 They combined Linda's case with similar cases from South Carolina, Virginia, Delaware, and Washington D.C.
 Twelve other families joined the lawsuit.
+Thurgood Marshall, the NAACP's chief legal counsel, led the legal team that argued the case before the Supreme Court.
+Marshall would later become the first Black Supreme Court Justice in 1967.

 The Big Question